Washington Artillery

 Company- circa 1860

-(only known example & believed to belong to Captain M.
+(only known example & belonged to Captain M.

 B. Miller of Third Company)